Skip to content

 Coverage Analysis

-ESBMC supports coverage analysis for branch, condition, and assertion coverage.
-This helps identify which code paths have been tested in your program.
+ESBMC supports coverage analysis for branches, conditions, assertions, branches plus function entry, and bounded k-path.
+This helps identify which code paths have been exercised in your program.

 Usage